 Recruiting and retaining individuals from outside the European Economic Area (EEA) is an important part of ensuring the NHS has the right number of appropriately skilled healthcare professionals to meet local patient needs.
-The points based system was phased in between 2008 and 2010.
+The current points-based system was phased in between 2008 and 2010.

 Under the points-based system, migrants must pass a points assessment before they are given permission to enter or remain in the UK.
 Each of the system's four tiers has different points requirements and the number of points needed by the migrant and the way the points are awarded will depend on the tier.
 Points are awarded to reflect ability, experience, age and where appropriate, the level of need in the migrant's chosen occupation.

-The points-based system replaces all the previous work permits and entry schemes and is run by the Home Office (UK Visas and Immigration).
-The system has four tiers, which are different routes to employment, training or studying in the UK:
+The points-based system replaces all the previous work permits and entry schemes and is run by the Home Office (UK Visas and Immigration - UKVI).
+The system has four tiers, which are different routes to employment, training or studying in the UK.

 - Tier 1 (General) This applies to highly skilled individuals (previously the Highly Skilled Migrant Programme).
 This route is now closed to all new applicants and extension applications.

 - Tier 1 (Post-study work).
 Previously granted to individuals, who had graduated from a UK university under Tier 4, two years of leave to remain with the ability to work without a sponsor.
 This route is now closed to all new applicants.

 - Tier 2 This applies to skilled workers who are offered a sponsorship to fill gaps in the UK labour force (previously the work permit route).

 - Tier 4 This applies to students who wish to come to the UK to study.
 Individuals must be sponsored by the educational establishment to undertake their studies.
 From Summer 2021, newly graduated students will be able to transition from a Tier 4 visa to the Graduate Immigration Route to stay and work, or look for work at any skill level for two years.